discordjs/guide/guide/sequelize/README.md

 `sequelize.define()` takes two parameters. `'tags'` is passed as the name of our table, and an object that represents the table's schema in key-value pairs.
 Keys in the object become the model's attributes, and the values describe the attributes.

 `type` refers to what kind of data this attribute should hold.
 The most common types are number, string, and date, but other data types are available depending on the database.
 `unique: true` will ensure that this field will never have duplicated entries.
-We disallow duplicate tag names in this database.
+Duplicate tag names are disallowed in this database.
 `defaultValue` allows you to set a fallback value if there's no initial value during the insert.
 `allowNull` is not all that important, but this will guarantee in the database that the attribute is never unset.
 You could potentially set it to be a blank or empty string, but it has to be _something_.